 All students may purchase declining balance/debit cards in any denomination, with a minimum initial payment of \$50.
-Beacon Bucks remain active as long as the student remains continuously enrolled and then are forfeited.
+Beacon Bucks remain active as long as the student remains continuously enrolled (including summer) and then are forfeited if not enrolled in the summer semester understand that they are responsible for any collection costs assessed should the services of a collections agency be required.